Nano-Core/Nano.Azure/Nano.Azure.SqlServer/README.md

 To grant access, add the relevant user or identity to the appropriate group in Entra ID.
 No changes to the database or this script are needed.

-Unlike MySQL and PostgreSQL, SQL Server has no server-wide grant for read/write access — the `-developers` group must be added as a database user and granted `db_datareader`/`db_datawriter` in each database individually.
+> ⚠️ SQL Server has no server-wide grant for read/write access — the `-developers` group must be added as a database user and granted `db_datareader`/`db_datawriter` in each database individually.

 Run the following when a new database is created:

 ```sql
 CREATE USER [%DEVELOPER_GROUP_NAME%] FROM EXTERNAL PROVIDER;